cowprotocol/docs/docs/cow-protocol/tutorials/cow-explorer/order.md

 ![Partially fillable order overview](/img/explorer/order_partial_overview.png)

-By clicking the 'View fills' button, the user can see the fills that have been executed for this order.
+By clicking the "View fills" button, the user can see the fills that have been executed for this order.
 Fills for the above example are shown below:

 ![Partially fillable order fills](/img/explorer/order_partial_fills.png)